joesb/figuration.al/content/refiguration/refiguration-understanding-and-transformation.md

 {% image "https://images.unsplash.com/photo-1456315138460-858d1089ddba?q=80&w=4140&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D", "Old man reading a book", "image-obj-cover", image.widths %}
 {% endfigure %}

-I described previously that, for Ricoeur, [emplotment is the transition between mimesis1 and mimesis2](/configuration/configuration-and-narrative-emplotment/).
-In a similar way, he argues that *reading* is the transition between mimesis2 and mimesis3.
+I described previously that, for Ricoeur, [emplotment is the transition between mimesis 1 and mimesis 2](/configuration/configuration-and-narrative-emplotment/).
+In a similar way, he argues that *reading* is the transition between mimesis 2 and mimesis 3.

 > Emplotment is a collaboration between the writer and the reader.
 > {.bq-alt}